falconry/falcon-policy/README.rst

-Falcon Middleware: Policy Controls
+Falcon Middleware: Policy Middleware
 ============================================================

-The ``falcon-policy`` package provides a middleware component that enables simple policy controls such as role-based access on routes.
+The ``falcon-policy`` package provides a middleware component that enables simple policy controls such as role-based access on routes via configuration.

+The configuration approach to policy rules enables dynamic authorization use-cases where the policy needs to be adjusted on-demand without a new service deployment.

 Installation
 ------------